pylint-dev/pylint/doc/whatsnew/index.rst

  What's New in Pylint
 ######################

-Descriptions of the most important changes between major Pylint versions.
+High level descriptions of the most important changes between major Pylint versions.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    1.6.rst